zimzir/my-hub/docs/Blender Content/Getting-Started.md

 Press <code>G</code> (for “grab”), then move your mouse.

 Press <code>X</code>, <code>Y</code>, or <code>Z</code> to lock movement to that axis.

+Once you have it where you want it, **finish the action** by hitting <code>Enter</code> or <code>Left Click</code> anywhere in the viewport.
+Many other tools like rotate, scale, etc. end with this action too.

 ---